jon-jacky/home/computing.md

   The Evolution of Smalltalk by Daniel Ingalls -
   From *HOPL-4, History of Programming Languages Conference*, 2020

-  "What is a Smalltalk*? ...
+  "*What is a Smalltalk*? ...
 Smalltalk is a vision that includes hardware and software and how they behave.
 I use the phrase 'A Smalltalk' here to connote that larger gestalt. ...
 'A Smalltalk' should have the following features.